Rate this page:

 |Remediation||Eligible apps meet Remediation SLAs for all P1 (critical) and P2 (high) submissions.
 This means that critical and high severity vulnerabilities are remediated within Atlassian security SLAs. |

-How to request SLA extensions for fixing bug bounty submissions
+How to request SLA extensions for bug bounty submissions

 |This requirement ensures that you are committed to fixing security vulnerabilities and that your remediation policy aligns with Atlassian standards.|

 Atlassian has a long history of running a Bug Bounty Program.
 Through experience, we were able to narrow down a set of best practices that contribute to a successful program.
-We highly recommend for vendor partners to consider these practices in addition to the trust signal requirements:
+We highly recommend for Marketplace Partners to consider these practices in addition to the trust signal requirements:

 Assign a Bug Bounty program owner from your organization.
 The program owner is the point of contact for Atlassian should we need to get in touch about the bounty program.

 Continuously assess the value the program provides.
 Ask yourself if you are getting the most value out of your program?
-If you’re not seeing a lot of submissions, consider adding new targets or inviting more researchers to the program.
+If you’re not seeing a lot of submissions, consider adding new apps as targets, inviting more researchers to the program or increasing rewards.

 Develop sound legal policy that protects both the company and the good-faith researcher.
 Policies like Safe Harbor allow organizations and researchers to set clear legal scope around parameters of testing.

-As part of the agreement with Bugcrowd, Atlassian covers all of the platform costs for our partners: you do not have to pay for access to the Bugcrowd platform and services.
+As part of the agreement with Bugcrowd, Atlassian covers all of the platform costs for our Marketplace Partners: you do not have to pay for access to the Bugcrowd platform and services.

-You, as the partner, need to cover the costs of the bounty payouts.
+You, as the Marketplace Partner, need to cover the costs of the bounty payouts.
 Below is a table of the minimum recommended payout structure for your bug bounty program.
-It is possible to set up lower payout ranges or points-only reward; however, it is not encouraged if you want to maintain a successful program.

 |Vulnerability severity||Bug bounty reward amount (in USD)|